TFohrer/wp-theme-mafeah/README.md

 # Mafeah WP Theme

-This is a custom theme for the mafeah website/shop based on Jackpine.
+This is a custom theme for the mafeah website/shop based on Timber.

 Technologies used:

 -   Timber, a library that lets you create WordPress templates using the Twig templating engine
 -   Tailwind CSS
--   Alpine.js
--   wpack.io
+-   webpack v5
 -   Composer and Yarn
 -   Storybook